Everything You Need To Know About Histamine Intolerance

 Trial of DAO

-If testing is unavailable to you, you could simply try a diet low in histamine and add DAO supplementation at each meal (see more on this below).
+If testing is unavailable to you, you could try a diet low in histamine and add DAO supplementation at each meal (see more on this below).
 If your symptoms resolve, you could have low DAO.

 How Do You Treat Histamine Intolerance?